-Since hormones interact, the low or high level of estrogen hormone in the body can start to cause problems with other hormones, namely progesterone.
+Estrogen is not a singular hormone; rather, the term "estrogen" actually encompasses a close-knit group of three hormones: estriol, estradiol, and estrone.
+Since different hormones interact, the low or high level of estrogen hormone in the body can start to cause problems with other hormones, namely progesterone.
 Often, early perimenopause symptoms are characteristic of progesterone deficiency rather than low estrogen.
-This imbalance is one of the main causes of the menopause symptoms that women experience.
-Progesterone and estrogen counteract and balance one another out, any kind of deficiency or excess of either hormone may cause unpleasant results.
+This interruption of hormone balance is one of the main causes of the menopause symptoms that women experience.
+Estrogen and progesterone counteract and balance one another out, and any kind of deficiency or excess of either hormone may cause unpleasant results.

-Menopause is characterized by widely fluctuating estrogen levels.
+Menopause refers to the time in a woman's life when she goes a full year since her last menstrual cycle and is characterized by widely fluctuating estrogen levels.
 This often causes the common symptoms of hot flashes and breast tenderness.
 As the ovaries fail in later menopause, estrogen levels may start to decline, causing difficulty with sleeping, hot flashes, memory issues and breast tenderness.
 Over the course of our lives, our bones naturally break down.
 Normally, estrogen repairs this breakage with new bone growth.
 However, with declining estrogen levels, there is less bone growth and an increased chance of osteoporosis.

-Low natural estrogen also causes low libido or diminished sex drive because vaginal walls become thinner and drier with the lack of the hormone; thus resulting in painful intercourse.
-Orgasms also become harder to reach and less intense.
+Women who are in the grips of postmenopause feel a lot of the same symptoms that menopausal women experience.
+While there is a bit of a gray area in determining when you go from being menopausal to postmenopausal, the time in a woman's life known as postmenopause isn't typically associated with widely fluctuating hormone levels.
+Instead, hormone levels tend to remain low during postmenopause.
+Low natural estrogen also causes low libido or diminished sex drive due to the vaginal dryness that results from the lack of that hormone.
+This leads to painful intercourse, and orgasms also become harder to reach and less intense.
 A lack of estrogen can also cause other skin changes in women.
 Reduced estrogen causes a reduction in collagen (which is responsible for building skin and connective tissue) and that can lead to thinner, dryer and wrinkled skin.
-Bioidentical estrogen replacement therapy is the prescribed solution for this condition.
+Bio-identical estrogen replacement therapy is the prescribed solution for this condition.

-These, and many other aspects of aging, are considered inevitable when in fact, they can be managed or relieved through hormone therapy.
-Aging is a symptom of hormone imbalance.
-Hot flashes, night sweats, mood swings, and memory loss are among the other symptoms of too little estrogen.
+Like many other aspects of aging, these symptoms are considered inevitable when, in fact, they can be managed or relieved through bioidentical hormone replacement therapy (BHRT).
+The aging process, in a way, is characterized by a combination of hormonal symptoms.
+Mood swings, memory loss, and vasomotor symptoms (hot flashes and night sweats) are among the other symptoms of inadequate estrogen levels.

-BodyLogicMD bioidentical hormone therapy starts by measuring the estrogen hormone levels in your body using a comprehensive saliva, blood, urine and serum test.
-By determining your baseline levels, our highly trained physicians will customize a natural hormone therapy replacement plan specifically for each woman based on her individual needs.
-If your body lacks normal levels of estrogen, your BodyLogicMD bioidentical hormone doctor will start you on bioidentical estrogen replacement therapy.
+BodyLogicMD bioidentical hormone therapy starts by measuring the various hormone levels in your body using a comprehensive saliva, blood, urine or serum test.
+By determining the baseline levels, our BodyLogicMD's highly trained practitioners will customize a natural hormone therapy replacement plan specifically for each woman based on her individual needs.
+If your body lacks normal levels of estrogen, your BodyLogicMD-affiliated bioidentical hormone practitioner will start you on bioidentical estrogen replacement therapy.
 In an optimal situation, your body's hormones work together in concert; a change in one hormone inevitably changes others.
-By determining your exact hormone levels and using bioidentical hormone replacement, in combination with a fitness and nutrition program, many of our patients enjoy success.
+By determining your exact hormone levels and using bioidentical hormone replacement therapy, in combination with a fitness and nutrition program, many of our BodyLogicMD's patients enjoy success.